 As strict as the State of Georgia is regarding Domestic Violence cases, the charged or accused may be faced with a misdemeanor or felony charges which may escalate or further lead to probation, jail time, mandatory domestic violence management programs, and other similar penalties.

-Tyler Moffitt is a certified Domestic Violence defense lawyer that has covered many cases throughout LaGrange, Carrollton, and LaGrange cities of Georgia.
+Tyler Moffitt is a certified Carrollton, Ga.
+Domestic Violence Defense lawyer that has covered many cases throughout LaGrange, Carrollton, and LaGrange cities of Georgia.
 With a vast knowledge of the Georgia criminal justice system and his acquainting status with the judges and prosecutors, he can assist you in building a strategized and aggressive defense to the charges laid on you, thus, helping you achieve the least painful outcome of the charge.

 Criminal offenses under Domestic Violence in Georgia